|

 "devotee of Seachlainn,"

-but was altered to coincide with biblical Malachi
+altered to coincide with Hebrew Malakiy ("my

-- MALAK:
+- MALAK

-Arabic unisex name meaning "angel."
+- Arabic unisex name meaning "angel."

 - MALAKAI:

-Variant of Hebrew Malachi, meaning "my messenger."
+Variant spelling of Hebrew Malakiy, meaning "my messenger."

 - MALCOLM: